Pomona College awards the Bachelor of Arts degree to students who complete the following requirements.

 Media Studies (courses beginning MS)

 Includes English, Chinese, French, German, Japanese, Russian, Spanish and classical literatures, including literature in translation.
-Foreign language and literature courses offered at less than an advanced level (i.e. are numbered less than 100) do not satisfy an area requirement.
+Foreign language and literature courses offered at less than an advanced level do not satisfy an area requirement.
+For most languages, this will mean that courses numbered 100 and above will satisy Area 1, but in other areas, such as Classics, only 101B and above satisfy Area 1, and students should in all cases check My.Pomona to be sure.

 Area 1 can be fulfilled by combinations of cumulative and half-courses in music, theatre and dance as noted in the department chapters.